By Brent Lacy

 You have three volunteers, no budget, and a classroom that also doubles as the church fellowship hall.
-Here is how to start (or restart) Sunday School in your small church.
+Here is how to start, or restart, Sunday School in your small church.

 Start with What You Have

-Do not wait until you have a perfect curriculum, trained teachers, and dedicated classrooms.
+Do not wait until you have perfect curriculum, trained teachers, and dedicated classrooms.
 Start with what you have.
 One teacher.
 One age group.
 One hour.

 Three volunteers can handle an entire small church Sunday School: one for children, one for youth, one for adults.
 That is it.